Skip Global navigation and goto content

 Breastfeeding Peer Counselors

-Breastfeeding Support Warmline
+Breastfeeding Support Warmline - Call 904-272-3177, option 3

-Clay County WIC provides its clients with the opportunity to access trained breastfeeding personnel for any breastfeeding and related issues.
+Clay County WIC provides its clients with the opportunity to access trained breastfeeding personnel for any breastfeeding related issues.
 Calls can be made before and after clinic hours, and are responded to within 24 hours, 7 days a week.

 The warmline helps with latching issues, concerns about returning to work or school, breastfeeding multiples, breastfeeding older child/toddler, pumping and storage, breastfeeding education, weaning and it also provides access to a lactation consultant.
-Personnel can be reached at (904)-272-3177 option 3.

 Language Assistance